sciZer0/7/v/README.md

 2. a main way for entities (incl. companies, universities, states) to organize their works
 3. a main way for anyone to flex (a bit more on it below)

-There will be total tokenization of "real-world" things — everything having value — through NFTs.
+There will be total tokenization of "real-world" things.
+Nearly everything valuable will be tokenized through NFTs.

 # About Bitcoin